Camden Property Trust (NYSE:CPT) Releases FY 2024 Earnings Guidance

-Camden Property Trust (NYSE:CPT – Get Free Report) issued an update on its FY 2024 earnings guidance on Friday morning.
-The company provided earnings per share (EPS) guidance of 6.620-6.860 for the period, compared to the consensus estimate of 6.720.
+Camden Property Trust (NYSE:CPT – Get Free Report) updated its FY 2024 earnings guidance on Friday.
+The company provided earnings per share guidance of 6.620-6.860 for the period, compared to the consensus earnings per share estimate of 6.720.
 The company issued revenue guidance of -.
 Camden Property Trust also updated its Q2 2024 guidance to 1.650-1.690 EPS.

-Camden Property Trust (NYSE:CPT – Get Free Report) last announced its quarterly earnings results on Friday, February 2nd.
+Camden Property Trust (NYSE:CPT – Get Free Report) last released its earnings results on Friday, February 2nd.
 The real estate investment trust reported $2.03 earnings per share for the quarter, topping analysts’ consensus estimates of $1.72 by $0.31.
-The business had revenue of $387.59 million for the quarter, compared to analysts’ expectations of $387.33 million.
 Camden Property Trust had a return on equity of 8.92% and a net margin of 28.78%.
-The business’s quarterly revenue was up 3.1% on a year-over-year basis.
-During the same period in the prior year, the firm earned $1.74 EPS.
-On average, research analysts anticipate that Camden Property Trust will post 6.72 earnings per share for the current fiscal year.
+The business had revenue of $387.59 million for the quarter, compared to analyst estimates of $387.33 million.
+During the same quarter last year, the firm posted $1.74 earnings per share.
+The business’s revenue was up 3.1% compared to the same quarter last year.
+On average, equities analysts anticipate that Camden Property Trust will post 6.72 EPS for the current fiscal year.

 Camden Property Trust, an S&P 500 Company, is a real estate company primarily engaged in the ownership, management, development, redevelopment, acquisition, and construction of multifamily apartment communities.
 Camden owns and operates 172 properties containing 58,634 apartment homes across the United States.